jxdltd/quadratic-v2/README.md

 # Quadratic V2

+> Looking for a more complete pre and post-launch solution?
+Check out [Hype](https://www.buildhype.app).

 Easily capture user feedback in your app and track it in Linear.
 Created by [The Holistic Company](https://www.holistic.company).

 ![Demo](./demo.gif)